containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 ```

 ### Client and server certificates
-Create certificates for each Kubernetes component and a client certificate for `admin`
+Create certificates for each Kubernetes component and a client certificate for `admin`:

 ```bash
 {{< highlight bash >}}